shaunsaker/the-shell/README.md

 We support 3 environments out of the box:

-- Development: Local development (Firebase emulator)
+- Development: (any branch) Local development using the Firebase emulator
 - Staging (`develop` branch): Remote development
 - Production (`master` branch): Live environment